 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, the governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the year.
-Such information may be useful in evaluating the Calhoun County Consolidated Dispatch Authority's near-term financing requirements.
+Such information may be useful in evaluating the Authority's near-term financing requirements.

 Since the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
-By doing so, readers may better understand the long-term impact of the Calhoun County Consolidated Dispatch Authority's near-term financial decisions.
+By doing so, readers may better understand the long-term impact of the Authority's near-term financial decisions.

-The Calhoun County Consolidated Dispatch Authority maintains one fund (the general fund).
-Information is presented in the General Fund Balance Sheet and in the Statement of Revenues, Expenditures and Change in Fund Balance for the Authority.
-The general fund is a major fund for financial reporting purposes as defined by Governmental Accounting Standards Board (GASB) - Statement 34.
+The Authority maintains one fund (the general fund).
+Information is presented in the general fund balance sheet and in the statement of revenues, expenditures and change in fund balance for the Authority.
+The general fund is a major fund for financial reporting purposes as defined by the Governmental Accounting Standards Board (GASB).

-The Calhoun County Consolidated Dispatch Authority adopts an annual appropriated budget for its fund.
-Budgetary comparison statements have been provided herein to demonstrate compliance with this budget.
+The Authority adopts an annual appropriated budget for its fund.
+A budgetary comparison statement has been provided herein to demonstrate compliance with this budget.

-It should be noted that the Calhoun County Consolidated Dispatch Authority does not maintain proprietary or fiduciary funds.
+It should be noted that the Authority does not maintain proprietary or fiduciary funds.